It’s an age-old conundrum: How do can you make a good impression on a date and not spend a lot?

 Your desire to make a great first impression on a first dates can tempt you to pull out all the stops.
 Think twice.
 If this date’s a flop, you never know just how many first dates you’ll be going on, and following your urge to splurge could get expensive pretty fast.

-First of all, don’t pay if you don’t have to!
-Post 1959, there may be as many arguments for how to divide the check on a first date as there are romantic restaurants to choose amongst.
+Post-1959, there may be as many arguments for how to divide the check on a first date as there are romantic restaurants to choose amongst.

 That means you can wait around for somebody to ask you out or go looking for other ways to save.
 (Which would be wise, because first dates don’t have to break the bank).
 For example, you could forgo the tired dinner and a movie routine for a home-cooked meal (though this works best if you’re already friendly with your date; not so much for Match.com first meetings).